istio/istio.io/content/en/news/releases/1.7.x/announcing-1.7/upgrade-notes/index.md

 If you need to run as root, this option can be enabled with `--set values.gateways.istio-ingressgateway.runAsRoot=true`.

-## EnvoyFilter syntax change
+## `EnvoyFilter` syntax change

-EnvoyFilter using the legacy `config` syntax will need to be migrated to the new `typed_config`.
+`EnvoyFilter`s using the legacy `config` syntax will need to be migrated to the new `typed_config`.
 This is due to [underlying changes](https://github.com/istio/istio/issues/19885) in Envoy's API.

-As EnvoyFilter is a [break glass API](/docs/reference/config/networking/envoy-filter/) without backwards compatibility guarantees, we recommend users explicitly bind EnvoyFilters to specific versions and appropriately test them prior to upgrading.
+As `EnvoyFilter` is a [break glass API](/docs/reference/config/networking/envoy-filter/) without backwards compatibility guarantees, we recommend users explicitly bind `EnvoyFilter`s to specific versions and appropriately test them prior to upgrading.

 For example, a configuration for Istio 1.6, using the legacy `config` syntax: